cooper-wick/solitaire-readme/README.md

 ## Architecture Highlights

 ### Model
-[TODO]
+The model implements the ruleset and state management for Solitaire variants.

+- Core game behavior is defined through the `KlondikeModel` interface, enabling controller and view decoupling.
+- `BasicKlondike` and `WhiteheadKlondike` provide variant-specific rules, while commonalities are shared in `AbstractKlondike`.
+- The model is decomposed into smaller components including `Card` and `Pile`.
+- Card representations use explicit `Rank` and `Suit` enums, supporting comparison and consistent rendering.

+This structure allows new Solitaire variants to be added with minimal impact on existing code.

 ### View

-The view layer is a **textual renderer** that translates the current game state into a human-readable command-line display.
+The view is a **textual renderer** that translates the current game state into a human-readable command-line display.

 - The view depends only on the `KlondikeModel` interface and never mutates game state.
 - All rule-specific behavior is determined by the model and communicated via queries to the model.